filipkilibarda/Tw/README.md

 ![Small example with no puddle](/no_puddle.png?raw=true)

-And here's one using a list with 1000 elements.
+Now, using a list with 1000 elements, imagine a downpour of 2D rain, and the pools of water that would eventually come into place.

 ![Big example with no puddle](/big_no_puddle.png?raw=true)

-Now imagine a downpour of 2D rain, and the pools of water that would eventually come into place.

 ![example with piddle](/side_by_side.png?raw=true)